Colorful Tibetan Lifestyle (June 2007)

 In Shigatse, Tibet, I came upon a house on the side of the road and was struck by the exterior décor and the vibrant shade of blue of the door.
 The bright blue stood against the dull colored farmland.
 Tibetans deeply revered the color blue, which symbolized elements like the sky and Akshobhya Buddha.
 It was also the color of the East and sometimes the South.
 Tibetans had a gift for applying colors to their buildings.
 The Potala Palace was a great example of such art.

 Another handcrafted item we encountered on a road trip was a canoe made of yak skin.
-A small fee was required to take a photo of it, which was requested by three gentlemen claiming ownership of the canoe.
+A small fee was required before we could take photos of the canoe.

 After seeing a number of monasteries, we learned about the process of incense-making at a factory, which gave us new meaning and appreciation in how we viewed incense.